 Prank Calls vs. Swatting

 California statutes make it illegal to make a knowingly false report to peace officers, prosecutors, or local employees responsible for accepting reports from citizens (such as 911 operators).
-Since swatting can lead to more severe responses than prank 911 calls, a person convicted of swatting may face up to six months in jail.
+There is also a statute specifically meant to punish swatters.

 Criminal Defenses for Prank 911 Call Charges